 If you have neck pain, look for a pillow that is both responsive and supportive.
 A responsive pillow will conform to the shape of your head and provide pressure relief, while a supportive pillow will maintain its shape and provide support for your neck.

-If you have shoulder pain, look for a pillow that is soft and moldable.
+If you have shoulder pain, look for a soft and moldable pillow.
 A soft pillow will provide pressure relief for your shoulders, while a moldable pillow will allow you to adjust it to your desired position.

 Memory Foam Pillows

 If you’re looking for a pillow that will provide support, memory foam is not the right choice.
 Despite its reputation, memory foam is not specifically designed to support the spine or neck.
-In fact, I often recommended that people with back pain problems avoid memory foam pillows because they can aggravate existing conditions.
+I often recommend that people with back pain avoid memory foam pillows because they can aggravate existing conditions.

 Feather & Polyester Pillows

-If you suffer from neck pain, it is best to choose a pillow that is soft and supportive.
-Memory foam or latex pillows are a much better choice as they will conform to the shape of your head and provide the support that you need.
+If you suffer from neck pain, it is best to choose a soft and supportive pillow.
+Memory foam or latex pillows are a much better choice as they will conform to the shape of your head and provide the support you need.

 The Importance of a Good Pillow for Sleep & Overall Health.